Seán Lemass: Political foundations and ministerial career

-In 1926, de Valera, supported by Lemass, sought to convince Sinn Féin to abandon its refusal to accept the existence of the Irish Free State, the legitimacy of the Dáil, and its abstentionist policy of refusing to sit in the Dáil, if elected.
-However, the effort was unsuccessful and in March 1926, however, de Valera, along with Lemass, resigned from the party.
+In 1926, de Valera, supported by Lemass, sought to convince Sinn Féin to accept the existence of the Irish Free State and the legitimacy of the Dáil, and to abandon its abstentionist intention to refuse to sit in the Dáil if elected.
+Their effort was unsuccessful, however, and in March 1926 both de Valera and Lemass resigned from the party.

 At this point, de Valera contemplated leaving public life, a decision that would have changed the course of Irish history.
 It was Lemass who encouraged him to stay and form a political party.
-In May, de Valera, assisted by Gerald Boland and Lemass, began to plan a new party.
-This new party became known as Fianna Fáil – The Republican Party.
+In May, de Valera, assisted by Gerald Boland and Lemass, began to plan the new party, which became known as Fianna Fáil – The Republican Party.
 Lemass travelled around the country trying to raise support for Fianna Fáil.
 The vast majority of Sinn Féin TDs were persuaded to join.
-The new party was strongly opposed to partition but accepted the de facto existence of the Irish Free State.
+The new party was strongly opposed to partition but accepted the de facto existence of the Free State, seeking to republicanise it from within.
 It opposed the controversial Oath of Allegiance and campaigned for its removal.

-Due in large part to Lemass' organisational skill, most of Sinn Féin's branches defected to Fianna Fáil.
+Due largely to Lemass' organisational skill, most of Sinn Féin's branches defected to Fianna Fáil.
 This enabled the new party to make a strong showing at the June 1927 election, taking 44 seats while reducing its parent party to only five.
 More importantly, this was only three seats behind the governing party, Cumann na nGaedheal.
 Pending the removal of the Oath of Allegiance, the party announced that it would not take up its Dáil seats.
 A court case was begun in the name of Lemass and others.
 However, the assassination by the IRA of Kevin O'Higgins, the Vice-President of the Executive Council (deputy prime minister), led to the passing of a new Act requiring all prospective Dáil candidates to take an oath that, if elected, they would swear the Oath of Allegiance; a refusal to do so would prohibit anyone from candidacy in a general or by-election.

 Faced with the threat of legal disqualification from politics, de Valera eventually took the Oath of Allegiance while claiming that he was simply signing a slip of paper to gain a right of participation in the Dáil, not actually taking an Oath.
 On 11 August 1927, having signed the Oath of Allegiance in front of a representative of the Governor-General of the Irish Free State, the TDs from what Lemass described as "a slightly constitutional party" entered the Dáil.
 The party had another strong showing at a fresh election in September, taking 57 seats.

 Lemass was one of the party's stronger performers in opposition, attacking Cumann na nGaedheal as being too pro-British.
 He also attacked the government's stewardship of the economy, and was largely responsible for drafting Fianna Fáil's economic programme.